Understanding overuse injuries

 Benefits for young athletes

 Studies show that incorporating chiropractic care can enhance biomechanics, decrease injury rates, and accelerate recovery.
 For example, one review found that athletes experienced increased muscle flexibility, joint mobility, and neuromuscular coordination with high satisfaction.
 Improved alignment may also reduce back and neck discomfort common in overhead and impact sports.
+Research shows spinal manipulation can relieve certain types of lower back pain and may help with neck pain or headaches, which for a student-athlete means getting back to practice with less discomfort and better form.

 Role of sports chiropractic

 A qualified sports chiropractor focuses on the unique needs of youth athletes.
 Through targeted adjustments, mobilizations, and soft tissue work, sports chiropractic helps restore proper joint function and prevent compensatory patterns that lead to new injuries.
 At Integra Health, our team in Mt.
 Pleasant and Hawthorne specializes in these techniques, integrating care with your child’s training schedule and academic commitments.
-Learn more about our approach in chiropractic therapy for overuse injuries.

 Detailing treatment process